With so many variations of this exercise, you might be wondering which is better for isolating the obliques.

 Oblique crunches are an abdominal exercise designed to isolate and target the obliques.

-As we get leaner, the obliques help with the tapered look and give the image of a tighter waist.
-They are also the muscles which are covered by love handles.
+As we get leaner, the obliques help with the tapered look and give the image of a tighter waist and a better six-pack.
+They’re also the muscles that are covered by love handles.

 There are two types of oblique muscles – internal and external.